ThaiHoangDang/Lazada-Website/README.md

 2. Open the command line and navigage to the above submission folder.
 Continue to navigate to the "www" folder (eg: cd www) to set the "www" folder as the document root

-3. Localhost our website by typing the command (eg: php - S localhost:8000)
+3. Localhost our website by typing the command (eg: php -S localhost:8000)

 4. Open the browser and go to localhost:8000.
 You will be directed to the website homepage and can start using all the functions